 February was an interesting month for the Fraser Valley.
-We saw sales pick up from a slow January — which is typical — but they're still well below where we'd normally be for this time of year.
+Sales picked up from a slow January — which is typical — but they're still well below where you'd normally expect for this time of year.
 Meanwhile, inventory keeps building, and prices continue to soften across the board.

-Let me walk you through what happened, what the numbers actually mean, and what I'm seeing firsthand working with buyers and sellers in Surrey and the Fraser Valley.
+Here's a breakdown of what happened, what the numbers actually mean, and what it looks like on the ground for buyers and sellers in Surrey and the Fraser Valley.

 The Big Picture

 The Fraser Valley Real Estate Board recorded 843 sales in February 2026 — a 36% increase from January, but still 38% below the ten-year seasonal average.
-That tells you everything: yes, activity picked up, but we're nowhere near normal levels.
+That tells you everything: yes, activity picked up, but the market is nowhere near normal levels.

 New listings came in at 2,796, down 9% from January.
 Some sellers are holding off, likely waiting for the peak of spring to list.
 Active listings climbed to 8,344 — up 8% month-over-month and 51% above the 10-year average.
 That's a lot of inventory sitting on the market.